dirediredock/LatticeGrid/README.md

 ## Kernel for k-nearest search

 Imagine a gigantic chess board and a king piece.
 In this analogy the model lattice is the board, and the kernel is the king piece.
 The piece moves one square at a time, linearly, till each column is sweeped, and then moving to the next column, until every chess tile is visited once.
 This is the basic architecture of how a uniform lattice elevation model is created from a mosaic of eclectic datasets.
 The kernel size `K` determines how many “neighboring” tiles the king gathers information from, in turn used to assign an average elevation to the visited tile in that iteration.
-A large `K` is smoothing because it collapses many neighboring tiles into a single value, whereas a small `K` produces a shaper (but more jagged) surface, since it averages a smaller region.
+A large `K` is smoothing because it collapses many neighboring tiles into a single value, whereas a small `K` produces a sharper (but more jagged) surface, since it averages a smaller region.
 Kernel size also determines its shape, which in this case is in the shape of a simplex.
 A simplex is a polytope that extends into an arbitrary number of dimensions.
 Described here is the code to visualize a simplex.

 ```{}
 simplex=[3;4;5;6;7;8;9;10];